DeuxHuitHuit/frontend_localisation/README.markdown

 * changeble `Reference Language`
 * @todo changeble `Translation Path`
 * changeable `Page name prefix` to distinguish Pages' Translation Files from other Translation Files.
-* translations consolidation on unsinstall
+* Translations consolidation on unsinstall
-* one button update of all language translations referencing `Reference Language`
+* one button update of all language Translations referencing `Reference Language`
 * offers a Datasource with strings from all Translation Files attached to current page.

 For PHP developers: